Lost in Vivo

 “Very basic gameplay and a rather repetitive game despite being only 3-4 hours.”

-The game offers significant replayability through multiple endings, a new game+ mode, and various bonus content, including hidden secrets and additional gameplay modes.
-While some players noted that the initial scares may diminish upon replay, the overall experience remains engaging and worth revisiting, especially for horror fans.
-However, a few reviews mentioned that the game's relatively short length could limit its replay value for some players.
+The game offers significant replayability through multiple endings, new game+ modes, and various bonus content, making it appealing for players who enjoy exploring different story branches and secrets.
+While some players noted that the initial scares may diminish upon replay, the abundance of hidden features and alternative gameplay modes ensures a rewarding experience for horror fans.
+Overall, despite its relatively short playtime, many reviewers found the replay value to be strong and worth the investment.

 “A relatively short game with insane replay value: 10/10 best horror game I've ever played.”